rust-embedded/discovery/microbit/src/05-led-roulette/my-solution.md

   (...)
 ```

-If you want to debug your "release" mode binary you'll have to use a different GDB command:
+If you want to debug your "release" mode binary you'll have to use a different GDB command to load the other binary:

 ``` console
 # For micro:bit v2